Month: September 2019

 What is Work Order Management?

 Work order management is the systematic approach of processing and completing maintenance work orders in a timely manner in order to minimize asset downtime.
-Work order completion depends on the availability of other maintenance resources such as assets, parts, people, and money.
+The process involves many steps and also depends on the availability of other maintenance resources such as assets, parts, people, and money.
+Once work orders are closed, they are analyzed to help improve work order schedules, work quality, and streamline the process.

-Traditionally, maintenance teams have relied on paper-based work orders to communicate job assignments.
-Though the work orders themselves may be easy to create by hand, the management of paper-based work orders is labor-intensive and often introduces more problems than it solves.
+Traditionally, maintenance teams rely on paper-based systems to communicate job assignments.
+Though the work orders themselves may be easy to create by hand, manually managing them is labor-intensive and often introduces more problems than it solves.

 For example, maintenance staff must interpret bad handwriting, leading to incorrect documentation.
 Physical copies are liable to get misplaced and lost, resulting in missed maintenance.
 Stacks of paper clutter up file cabinets and desks, making it difficult to find historical work orders.

 Some maintenance teams have advanced to spreadsheet-based work order management, but these systems carry their own limitations.
 Spreadsheets can only be modified by one person at a time, making it difficult for technicians to see the most up-to-date information.
 Work orders generated by spreadsheet software must still be printed, bringing along the challenges discussed earlier.
-Using spreadsheet software may be daunting for staff.
+In addition, using spreadsheet software may be daunting for employees who prefer hands-on tasks over screen-based work.

 As organizations grow, “old-school” work order management methods quickly become unsustainable and inefficient.
 Even more so, a renewed focus on operational efficiency has put a spotlight on the functions of the maintenance department.
 To improve work order management, organizations invest in a computerized maintenance management system (CMMS).